-The Public Building Commission of Chicago (PBC) has elected to construct a new Fire Station for Engine Company 115 on one (1) of two (2) project sites (Project Site 'A' and Project Site 'B') both sites located adjacent to the intersection of South 119th Street and South Morgan Street in the City of Chicago.
-This geotechnical report is for Project Site 'B' and the general site description for Project Site 'B' is provided below along with the preliminary details of the proposed Fire Station.
+The Public Building Commission of Chicago (PBC) has elected to construct a new Fire Station for Engine Company 115 and new approximately 150 foot tall communication monopole on the project site located at the northwest corner of the intersection of South 119th Street and South Morgan Street in the City of Chicago.
+Refer to the Boring Location Plan provided in the Appendix of this report.

-Project Site 'B' is located at the northwest corner of West 119th Street and South Morgan Street in the City of Chicago, Illinois.
-Refer to PBC Project Sites Plan and Boring Location Plan both provided in the Appendix of this report.
-Project Site 'B' is a rectangular shaped property with West 118th Street as the north boundary, South Morgan Street as the east boundary, West 119th Street as the south boundary, and an industrial property along the western boundary.
-Based on Google Earth Maps, the Project Site 'B' is approximately ±4.5 acres in area.
+This project Site is a rectangular shaped property with West 118th Street as the north boundary, South Morgan Street as the east boundary, West 119th Street as the south boundary, and an industrial property along the western boundary.
+Based on Google Earth Maps, the project site is approximately ±4.5 acres in area.
 This project site appeared to be an existing asphalt parking lot that has been abandoned and deteriorating as for trees, bushes, shrubs, and other prairie flora is growing out of the existing asphalt pavement.
 The project site is relatively flat across the site.
 This site description is referenced from observations made by Mr. Matthew Boladz, P.E., Staff Engineer of SEECO Consultants, Inc., Project Geotechnical Engineer during the site visit on October 11, 2018.